In this article, we’re discussing the 2025 AMD Fire Range HX hardware platform meant for high-performance and gaming laptops.

 This section lists all available/launched devices built on this Ryzen 9000 HX hardware.
 There are very few announced so far, but stay around for updates as new models are released.

-So far, the new Lenovo Legion Pro 5 is the most interesting design to offer Dragon Range hardware, with the updated chassis and an OLED display, the same offered on the upper-tier Legion Pro 7i this year, and a rarity among mid-tier laptops.
-At the same time, though, Lenovo won’t offer the 9955HX3D processor on the Pro 5, and have only announced lower and mid-tier GPU configurations for this AMD model, up to an RTX 5070Ti.
+Previously, the Lenovo Legion Pro 5 was another interesting design to offer Dragon Range hardware, with the updated chassis and an OLED display, the same offered on the upper-tier Legion Pro 7i this year, and a rarity among mid-tier laptops.
+At the same time, though, Lenovo do not offer the 9955HX3D processor on the Pro 5, and have only announced lower and mid-tier GPU configurations for this AMD model, up to an RTX 5070Ti.

 The Asus Strix G and the MSI Vector A18, on the other hand, offer mid-tier specs within more reasonable budgets.
 Asus touted the Ryzen 9 9955HX 3D processor on both their 16-inch G16 and 18-inch G18 models, with up to RTX 5070Ti graphics, while MSI still go with the regular 9955HX processor, but paired with up to RTX 5080 graphics in the Vector A18 HX.